ObjectIsAdvantag/DEVWKS-2043/README.md

 ![spectral command output](/img/step3_command.png)

-There are no more errors found by spectral.
+There are no more errors found by `spectral`.

 Cool!
 The OpenAPI document is valid against the OpenAPI specifications.